return42/sphkerneldoc/linux_src_doc/drivers/scsi/lpfc/lpfc_sli_c.rst

 Description
 -----------

-This function is the main SLI4 device intialization PCI function.
-This function is called by the HBA intialization code, HBA reset code and HBA error attention handler code.
+This function is the main SLI4 device initialization PCI function.
+This function is called by the HBA initialization code, HBA reset code and HBA error attention handler code.
 Caller is not required to hold any locks.